Playblast or Render: Do You Know the Difference?

 A Playblast and a Render are both important processes within any animation production pipeline, without these we are not able to visualise any content.
 Both these processes have similarities, however, one is produced throughout a project and another when all the animation processes (animation, texturing/ shading, lighting etc.) have been completed.
-Can you guess which one is which?
+Can you guess which a Playblast or Render?

 Stuck?
 Find out the answers below!